-Any offset arrangement is strictly between the international partner and the U.S. defense contractor.
-The U.S. Government is not a party to any offset agreement that may be required by the international partner in relation to the sales made in this LOA.
+Any offset arrangement is strictly between the Purchaser and the U.S. defense contractor.
+The U.S. Government is not a party to any offset agreement that may be required by the Purchaser in relation to the sales made in this LOA.
 The USG assumes no obligation to administer or satisfy any offset requirements or bear any of the associated costs.
-Although offsets, as defined in the Defense Federal Acquisition Regulation Supplement, are not within the scope of the DOD contracts entered into to fulfill the requirements of this LOA, offset costs may be recovered through such contracts.
+Although offsets, as defined in the Defense Federal Acquisition Regulation Supplement, are not within the scope of the DoD contracts entered into to fulfill the requirements of this LOA, offset costs may be recovered through such contracts.
 Indirect offset costs may be deemed reasonable without further analysis in accordance with the Defense Federal Acquisition Regulation Supplement.
-If the international partner wishes to obtain information regarding offset costs, the international partner should request information directly from the U.S. defense contractor.
+If the Purchaser wishes to obtain information regarding offset costs, the Purchaser should request information directly from the U.S. defense contractor.